 A blanket mortgage is designed to finance the purchase of multiple properties simultaneously.
 They’re often used by real estate investors and commercial property owners looking to buy several properties at once.
 Because they condense multiple mortgage applications into a single one, they’re able to save time, reduce costs, and increase efficiency for buyers.

 In some cases, consumers might consider a blanket mortgage in order to finance a new home’s construction.
 Here's a look at how blanket mortgages work and when they might make sense.

-Blanket mortgages are most often used by investors, commercial property owners, and multifamily buyers looking to rent their properties or otherwise make income off of them.
-Investors often use these loans to either finance the purchase of multiple properties at once or consolidate their existing mortgages into a single, easy to manage loan.
+Blanket mortgages are most often used by investors, commercial property owners, and multifamily buyers looking to rent their properties or otherwise use them for income.
+Investors often use these loans to either finance the purchase of multiple properties at once or consolidate their existing mortgages into a single, easy-to-manage loan.
 Some investors may also use these to purchase a large plot of land that they plan to subdivide into several lots and sell separately.

 As a consumer, you might want to use a blanket mortgage if you currently own a home but are looking to build a new one.
 The blanket mortgage would allow you to cover your new home’s down payment and closing costs so you can begin building before your previous home sells.
 Once that home sells, the profits would go toward your blanket loan, and your balance would shrink accordingly.

 Can only be used on properties in one state